 The Capacity for Being Alone

 Therapy offers a different kind of aloneness.
 Two people sit together but the client is given space to feel, think, and notice what arises.
 The therapist’s presence is quiet but steady, a psychological backdrop that makes inner exploration possible.
 In this way the capacity for being alone is rebuilt from the inside out.
+This may sound strange until you consciously experience it - I remember once having therapy on the phone and becoming aware that just the sound of my therapist’s breathing, not even saying anything, deeply settled my nervous system.
+This is co-regulation.

 Being alone, in the Winnicottian sense, isn’t about withdrawing from others or becoming hyper self sufficient.
 It’s about developing an inner environment that feels safe enough to inhabit.
 A place where thoughts can unfold without fear and where feelings can be met rather than avoided.